 – It’s not a raiding party!
 It’s a whole planetary force!
 It’s not hundreds of them, it’s millions upon millions of their Superfighters! – the white of his teeth was really white in contrast to the muddy face of the officer and the nightmare thoughts of a Captain that realized we are doomed if he doesn’t make a right call.

 Scouts returned bringing news about the secure location near the cave with an easy access to the water, so senior Captain waved for move out and we went there.
 Nervous soldiers lead the column to the entrance, throwing their eyes over shoulders while carrying the wounded on the stretchers.

 – Have you ever fired one of these before? – Captain asked and I shook my head, – Great.
 You won’t be any time soon.
 All we need is these boys questioning on which side are you on, so as long we have men, you don’t need a blaster.

-From the edge of a cave, I saw our destroyed spaceship frozen in the moment, sparkling parts of the backup console rotating, winking through the smoke of razor rain washed in warm colors of sunset.
+From the edge of a cave, I saw our destroyed spaceship frozen at the moment, sparkling parts of the backup console rotating, winking through the smoke of razor rain washed in warm colors of the sunset.
 Someone brought in a carbonated breastplate of a space soldier that burned out in the atmosphere.
 We all stared at it for some time, then we buried him on the top of the hill.

 – I just wish to know where are we.
 What’s the name of the rock we’ll die on? – Captain mangled a cigar in his teeth, frowned while repairing the LED torch.